- COMPLAINTS HANDLING

 - TIMETABLE FOR RESPONSE

-4.1 Where a complaint is not related to any work done (or partially done) that may have been done wrongly, it will usually not be necessary to notify the firms insurers.
+4.1 Where a complaint is not related to any work done (or partially done) that may have been done wrongly or not completed, it will usually not be necessary to notify the firms insurers.
 Complaints that do not need to go to insurance will be dealt with as soon as possible.
 An acknowledgement that a complaint has been made will be sent within 2 working days of receipt.

 4.2 An initial response to the substance of the complaint will be made once a review of the conduct complained of has been carried out.
 If the substance of the complaint is clear, an initial response will be provided no later than the end of the working week following the week in which the complaint was made.